QuintessaQ/cs5320_db_review/review.md

         - R(i) leads to data entries with key K(i)
         - R(i) references a data page and a slot on that page
 - where to use tree indexes?
-    - use for queries with equality preidcates
+    - use for queries with equality predicates
         - E.g., ...
 WHERE Sname = 'Alan'
     - Can use index for queries with inequality predicates
         - E.g., ...
 WHERE gpa > 3